story-squad/clash-of-the-pencils-web/src/components/README.md

 ## Common Components

-These are meant to be fairly non-specialized so that they can be used in various palces across the application.
+These are meant to be fairly non-specialized so that they can be used in various places across the application.

 ## Page Components